A Medical School Tradition Comes Under Fire For Racism

 "AOA perpetuates systems that are deeply flawed," says Dr. David Muller, the dean for medical education at Icahn.
 "We can't justify putting people who are historically at a disadvantage at an even greater disadvantage.
 It just doesn't seem fair to dangle in front of our students an honorific that we know people are not equally eligible for."

-Over the last five years, around 3 percent of students chosen for the distinction at Icahn were from a racial background that is underrepresented in medicine, which includes blacks and Latinos.
-In that same period, about 18 to 20 percent of each graduating class at Icahn came from those groups.
+Over the past five years, around 3 percent of students chosen for the distinction at Icahn were from a racial background that is underrepresented in medicine, which includes blacks and Latinos.
+In that same period, about 18 percent to 20 percent of each graduating class at Icahn came from those groups.

 The school made the change after Lynch led a group of fellow students in an effort to fight inequality at Icahn.
 The students collected data on how many students from underrepresented minorities were nominated to the honor society at Icahn and presented it in a series of meetings with school leadership last year.